SaraK-N17/School_District_Analysis/README.md

 ## Results
-The initial results for Thomas High school (including 9th graders) were:
+The initial results for Thomas High school (including 9th graders) confirms the 9th grade scores were skewing the results.
+With 9th graders included, Thomas High School overall passing percentage of students was 90.9%.
+With 9th graders removed from the scores, Thomas High School's overall passing percentage plummeted to 65.1%.
+While not conclusive evidence that tampering with scores occurred, the significant change warrants further investigation.

 ![image](https://user-images.githubusercontent.com/95710184/150136268-fde345e8-4d29-4e53-9fc0-c8449a0fd756.png)